google/fscrypt/README.md

 protected without needing to reencrypt the directory's contents.

 Concretely, fscrypt contains the following functionality:
-*   `fscrypt setup` - Initializes the `fscrypt.conf` file
+*   `fscrypt setup` - Creates `/etc/fscrypt.conf` and the `/.fscrypt` directory
-    * This is the only functionality which requires root privileges
+    * This is the only functionality which always requires root privileges
 *   `fscrypt setup MOUNTPOINT` - Gets a filesystem ready for use with fscrypt
 *   `fscrypt encrypt DIRECTORY` - Encrypts an empty directory
 *   `fscrypt unlock DIRECTORY` - Unlocks an encrypted directory